Taphonomy: Significance

 Taphonomic processes allow researchers of multiple fields to identify the past of natural and cultural objects.
 From the time of death or burial until excavation, taphonomy can aid in the understanding of past environments.
 When studying the past it is important to gain contextual information in order to have a solid understanding of the data.
 Often these findings can be used to better understand cultural or environmental shifts within the present day.

 The term taphomorph is used to collectively describe fossil structures that represent poorly-preserved and deteriorated remains of various taxonomic groups, rather than of a single species.
 For example, the 579–560 million year old fossil Ediacaran assemblages from Avalonian locations in Newfoundland contain taphomorphs of a mixture of taxa which have collectively been named Ivesheadiomorphs.
 Originally interpreted as fossils of a single genus, Ivesheadia, they are now thought to be the deteriorated remains of various types of frondose organism.
 Similarly, Ediacaran fossils from England, once assigned to Blackbrookia, Pseudovendia and Shepshedia, are now all regarded as taphomorphs related to Charnia or Charniodiscus.

 Fluvial taphonomy

 Fluvial taphonomy is concerned with the decomposition of organisms in rivers.
 An organism may sink or float within a river, it may also be carried by the current near the surface of the river or near its bottom.
 Organisms in terrestrial and fluvial environments will not undergo the same processes.
 A fluvial environment may be colder than a terrestrial environment.
-The ecosystem of live organisms that scavenge on the organism in question and the abiotic items in rivers will differ than on land.
+The ecosystem of live organisms that scavenge on the organism in question and the abiotic items in rivers will differ from those on land.
 Organisms within a river may also be physically transported by the flow of the river.
 The flow of the river can additionally erode the surface of the organisms found within it.
 The processes an organism may undergo in a fluvial environment will result in a slower rate of decomposition within a river compared to on land.